 Our Publishing Policy

 The Poet's Press is not a vanity publisher and we do not charge authors to have their books published.
 We select poets and titles that we believe fit our mission.
 Since our founding in 1971 we have produced books in many ways: as hand-bound chapbooks, as commercially printed books, as on-line e-books, and, most recently, back into print using on-demand printing.
 We now use Amazon's createspace.com to print and fulfill most of our book orders.
 Like many other small presses, we use on-demand services as a commercial printer and fulfilment operation, retaining our own identity, catalog, and ISBN number.
-Each book listed on our website has links for ordering or downloading.
-In early 2012, we were able to add many of our back titles for direct ordering at Amazon.com; in June 2012 we expanded this to include availability in UK and Europe.
+Each book listed on our website has links for downloading or direct ordering, and we now have an Amazon Bookstore where you can order multiple Poet's Press books (as well as books we recommend) in one session using your Amazon Shopping Cart.
+Many of our titles have been available in UK and Europe since 2012.

 All publishers, large and small, are dealing with the realities of the new digital world.
 The age of the printed book is now coming to an end, and this is good news for poets.
 The text is liberated from the medium of the paper book at last.
 We intend to make as much poetry as possible available at the most reasonable cost — free where authors are willing to publish their work on-line.
 A recent book from our press sold a few hundred copies in ink-on-paper, while the e-book version had 15,000+ free reader downloads.
 We are more interested in live, responsive readers than in transporting, storing and selling little assemblages of paper, ink and glue.
 So yes, we print books, but we now regard the printed book as a by-product, available for those who want them.
 Perhaps the one true "value added" that we provide, after a lifetime of work in printing and publishing, is out steadfast belief that text, even online, deserves to be presented on a beautiful, legible "page."
 We are experimenting with ways to present books for wide-format screens and devices that make the best of both worlds.